|

 the drummer RUSSELL GILBROOK has joined the band.
 He replaces LEE

-KERSLAKE who left the band in January due to health reasons.
 Russell is regarded as one of the UK?s finest drummers and clinician?s

 and has demonstrated specialist drum clinics all over Europe.
 He has